LewieJ08/pr-cli/README.md

 # PR-CLI

-A tool that allows users to create and manage pull requests from the command line
+A tool that allows users to create and manage pull requests from the command line.
+Planning to publish on NPM when at a more complete state.

 ## Features
 ### Core pull request operations